-Da Pacem Domine?
 For sure not in Batushka‘s first studio record Litourgyia.
 This album is going to get worse as it progresses.
-And it has this friggin’ tendency to keep you on your toes and not grant you one tranquil moment to calm down and contemplate your situation.
-Interested?
+And it has this friggin’ tendency to keep you on your toes, and not grant you one tranquil moment to calm down and contemplate your situation.

 This sounds like Caladan Brood and Darkend‘s ritualistic urges got thrown into a pot together with Myrkur, stirred well and created this mad child of theirs.
 Then they held black mass with some of their very best friends and out came – Litourgyia.

-All this is delivered complete with clear voice passages, chants and all.
+All this delivers complete with clear voice passages, chants and all.
 Orthodox chants, not Gregorian.
-Then throw in some tight tremolo picking in some places and mix well by spicing it up with some screams that would make Dani Filth proud.
+Then throw in some tight tremolo picking in some places, and mix well by spicing it up with some screams that would make Dani Filth proud.

 The ever-present drum blasts are however never overbearing.
 Actually, the drum work is pretty well done.
 Varied and not overly complex, much to the contrary of the outrageous bullshit we have to suffer through sometimes.
 And to top it, a growly voice rasps away at different speeds, complete with screams, as a good Black Metal record must.

-The only really negative is the sometimes overbearing over-compression that is ever-present, rendering the poisonous rasps and other elements difficult to detect sometimes.
+The only real negative is the sometimes overbearing compression that is ever-present, rendering the poisonous rasps and other elements difficult to detect sometimes.
 Stuff lost in translation, knocking a star off the rating.

 The album itself is a wilder and different brand than what Myrkur got us some months earlier.
 But again a weird mix of soft passages and scalding hot Black Metal.

 The whole record vibrates with energy and the fight between good and evil.
 It is however real heavy fare, not something that you should consume together with your champagne breakfast on Sunday morning by the beach.